 - Pain, like headaches, chest pain, or leg cramps

 Babies with coarctation of the aorta might show symptoms soon after birth.

-Our specialists can diagnose coarctation of the aorta with a series of tests, including:
+We diagnose coarctation of the aorta with these tests:

 - Chest X-ray